Daddoon/BlazorMobile/README.md

 # BlazorMobile[<img src="logo_blazormobile_256x256.png?raw=true" align="right" width="200">]()

-Create full C# driven hybrid-apps for iOS, Android & UWP !
+Create full C# driven hybrid-apps for iOS, Android, UWP & Desktop !

 **BlazorMobile** - is a set of Nuget packages & project templates for embedding a Blazor web application as a standalone mobile application, hosted in Xamarin.

-## WARNING: Do not install BlazorMobile 3.0.7

-The BlazorMobile 3.0.7-preview8.19405.7 should not work, as during the shipping of the ElectronNET support functionnalities, is inverted some boolean values to compare in wich case we should render interop javascript libraries.

-**You should stay on the 3.0.6 version or wait for the 3.0.8 version that will come very shortly.**

-Sorry for the inconvenience!

 ## Platform requirements

+ **Blazor:** 3.0.0-preview8.19405.7

 - **Android:** 4.4 or greater
 - **iOS:** 12.0 or greater
 - **UWP:** Build 16299 or greater
-- **Blazor:** 3.0.0-preview8.19405.7

 ### Experimental